cloudogu/k8s-dogu-operator/docs/development/how_to_offline_and_self_signed_en.md

 # Offline use of the k8s CES with self-signed certificates.

-This document describes in keywords how to set up the k8s ecosystem with a local Docker and Dogu registry.
+This document gives a brief summary on how to set up the k8s ecosystem with a local Docker and Dogu registry.
 When using it, make sure that the used FQDN, credentials of the ecosystem and the Dogu or component versions are kept up to date.